mermaid-js/mermaid/docs/gitgraph.md

 After this we merge the `develop` branch onto the current branch `main`, resulting in a merge commit.
 Since the current branch at this point is still `main`, the last two commits are registered against that.

+Additionally, you may add a tag to the merge commit, or override the default id: `merge branch id:"1234" tag:"v1.0.0"`

 ### Cherry Pick commit from another branch
 Similar to how 'git' allows you to cherry-pick a commit from **another branch** onto the **current** branch, Mermaid also supports this functionality.
 You can also cherry-pick a commit from another branch using the `cherry-pick` keyword.